Wednesday, February 13, 2013

 Preheat oven to 180 degrees Celsius.
 Grease mini muffin tray(s) – one large tray for 24 mini muffins or two smaller trays for 12 mini muffins each.

-Sift flour, cream of tartar and baking soda into a bowl.
+Sift flour, cream of tartar and baking soda into a separate bowl.
 Mix in all other ingredients until combined.

 Spoon mixture into the muffin pans